Pool Heater Ignition Failure: 4 Causes and What to Do

 What does an ignition lockout mean on a pool heater?

 Pool heater ignition lockout is a safety feature, not a component failure, the gas valve closes automatically after three failed ignition attempts to prevent unburned gas accumulation.
 The control board then displays an error code (IGN FAIL on Raypak, E06 on Jandy) and stops further ignition attempts until manually reset.
-There is no active gas hazard during a lockout.
+There’s no active gas hazard during a lockout.

 How much does it cost to repair pool heater ignition failure?

 Igniter cleaning: free.
 Igniter replacement: $50-$150 in parts (often DIY).
 Thermopile replacement: $20-$60 parts plus $75-$150 labor if you hire a pro.
-Gas valve replacement: $100-$300 parts plus labor; requires a licensed plumber.
+Gas valve replacement: $100-$300 parts plus labor.
+Requires a licensed plumber.
 Annual professional service ($100-$175) that includes igniter inspection catches most electrode issues before they cause a lockout.

 Why does my pool heater ignition keep failing?